 Calling all history buffs - Edinburgh Castle has been inhabited since the Iron Age, and provides a fascinating glimpse into Scotland’s ancient past.
 Once the residence of Scottish royalty, the fort today beams with historical landmarks, including the One O’Clock Gun, a WWII-era gun that fires a shot every day at 1 pm.
 Edinburgh Castle is located on the Royal Mile - Scotland’s most famous road.
 Once you’ve seen all the castle has to offer, be sure to walk along this gorgeous street and quench your thirst with a pint at one of the many pubs.

-Scotland is a magnificent place to visit during autumn (September to November) and spring (late March to May).
+The best time to visit Scotland is in autumn (September to November) and spring (late March to May).
 In the springtime, temperatures are warmer, and the country’s green landscapes once again take on their vivid shine.
-Autumn and spring are also the off-season in Scotland, and offer the perfect opportunity to enjoy Edinburgh and Glasgow when they are less crowded.
+Autumn and spring are also less busy, and offer the perfect opportunity to enjoy Edinburgh and Glasgow when they are less crowded.
 July and August are the warmest months of the year (mid-60s to the high-70s), and they are a good time to visit if you're looking to hike in the Highlands.

 Literature fans from across the world will remember that Scotland is the home of J.K.
 Rowling and Harry Potter.
 Once you’ve explored the country and seen its castles, viaducts, and gothic spires, you’ll see where the famous writer gained so much of her inspiration.
 In Edinburgh, visit the cafe where J.K.
 Rowling wrote the series of seven fantasy novels.